Abhishek-4px/FineTuning/README.md

 - **ROUGE-L:** 0.4–0.6 (expected range)
 These are only estimates in accordance of the Losses

+---
-## You won't be able to deploy these Models on HuggingFace Spaces due to Hardware Limitations .
+You won't be able to deploy these Models on HuggingFace Spaces due to Hardware Limitations .
 Prefer Finetuning Qwen 0.5-2.5B Instruct , making some changes in the params , if your main aim is also deploying the chatbot.

----

-## LoRA Fine-Tuning Implementation

-*Add your LoRA implementation process image here.*

 ---